Handfastingeverything you need to know

 - Modern Handfastings can be performed for same-sex or opposite-sex couples.

-During Handfasting a couple are symbolically bound together, to demonstrate their commitment to one another.
+During a Handfasting a couple are symbolically bound together, to demonstrate their commitment to one another.

 Not Pagan or Christian